IVCTool/IVCT_Runtime/README.md

 # IVCT Runtime

+*WARNING:* This repository is depricated and should only be used for version 1.0

 This is example configuration for a recommended IVCT deployment structure.
 The required elements are:
 - A folder for the SuT configuration files
 - A folder for the badge definition files